 Martie Hancock is an occupational therapist registered with the Health and Care Professions Council.
-She is an experienced complex care case manager and healthcare professional with a successful career spanning 17 years both in the UK and South Africa.
+She is an experienced complex care case manager and healthcare professional with a successful career spanning over 20 years both in the UK and South Africa.

-Martie's main areas of expertise are assessment and case management of complex orthopaedic trauma, limb loss and traumatic brain injury for adults.
+Martie's main areas of expertise are assessment and case management of complex orthopaedic trauma, limb loss, birth injury and traumatic brain injury for children and adults.

 After qualifying in 2000 in South Africa, Martie worked in paediatrics.
 Since coming to the UK in 2001 Martie worked in National Health Services and Social Services in the areas of orthopaedics, care of the elderly, hand therapy, amputee services, trauma services and general medicine which included women's health and cardiology.